 1. Chatbots and virtual assistants

 Any support bot or chatbot you see on a website is a simple or model-based agent.
 They answer your questions based on set rules or memory.
 More advanced assistants like Siri, Alexa, or Google Assistant are also AI agents in action.
+A conversational AI agent can answer questions, guide users through processes, and provide instant support across multiple channels.

 2. Recommendation systems

 When Netflix suggests a new show or Amazon recommends a product, you are being served by a learning agent.
 They track your behavior to improve their predictive power to impress you better next time.
+A learning agent in AI continuously improves recommendations by analysing user behaviour and preferences.

 3. Self-driving cars